bcornelusse/ELEN0445-microgrids/architectures.md

 ## DC vs AC: pros

-- DC systems enable a simpler integration of DERs, since many of them are either DC by nature or require a DC interface anyway
+- DC systems enable a simpler integration of distributed energy resources (DERs*), since many of them are either DC by nature or require a DC interface anyway
 - Parallel distributed architectures are simpler to realize in DC:
  - unnecessary frequency control and phase synchronization
 - Frequency control is not necessary in DC systems
  - unwanted harmonic content may by easier to filter too

+*DER: sources of electric power that are not directly connected to a bulk power transmission system.
+Distributed energy resources include both generators and energy storage technologies.
+(T.Ackermann, G.Andersson, and L.Söder, “Distributed Generation: A Definition,” Electric Power Systems Research, vol. 57, issue 3, April 2001, pp. 195–204.)

 ---